mtjasny/CISSP/Erasing.md

-deletion of files on media
+(basic) deletion of files on media